ga4gh-beacon/beacon-network/docs/adminGuide/light-beacon-network.md

 docker-compose up -d –build
 ```

-Edit `config.json` from [frontend/src](frontend/src) to point the URLa where you are making the queries.
+Edit `config.json` from [frontend/src](frontend/src) to point the URLs where you have the backend, main webpage and keycloak.
 Example:

 ```
 {